Inedo/inedo-docs/BuildMaster/administration/applications/import-export.md

 - **Package version** - optional, the version of the universal package to create; this defaults to 0.0.0
 - **Include history** - when selected, the release history and deployment logs will be included in the package.
 Note that this does not include artifacts

-You will also select how to publish the package, from one of two options:
+You will also select where to publish the package from a list of Package Sources.

 {.docs}
-- **Publish to Universal Feed** - a feed on a ProGet instance
-- **Save to Disk Path** - a local or network path that the BuildMaster service can write to

-Before publishing to a feed, you will need to setup an Inedo Product [resource credential](/docs/buildmaster/administration/resource-credentials) with the URL and optionally an API key to your ProGet server.
+- **Package sources** are configured as a feed on a ProGet instance with a feed url will become a repository for packages that you export, import, backup, restore, or templatize.
+A package source is simply configured as a url and credentials to a ProGet feed for univeral packages.

 ## Importing Applications {#importing data-title="Importing Applications"}
+You can import an application or template that has been exported to a pre-configured package source.
+This will save time by minimizing the time needed to setup an application that would have similar plans and pipelines.

-You can open the application import dialog form the create new application page, or from Admin > Import Application.
+To import an application go to Admin > Import Application.
 When importing, you must first select a source package:

-{.docs}
-- **Import from Universal Feed** - import a specific package and version from a ProGet feed
-- **Load from Disk Path** -a local or network path that the BuildMaster service can read from

 You will also be presented with the following options: